Best Payment Methods for Freelancers: Fees, Speed, and Security Compared (2026)

 Automate Recurring Payments

 For retainer clients, set up automatic monthly charges (with permission).
-Stripe and PayPal both support this.
+Card processors and PayPal both support this.

 Accept Higher Fees for Speed